BowenYin/website-source/content/org/creating-mainting-project.md

 ### Step 3: Create and Approve a Team

 Assemble a balanced and diverse team of volunteers to work on the project.
-Refer to our [[guide on approving a team|https://github.com/DJMcoder/HarkerDevGuides/wiki/Procedure-for-Approving-a-Team]] for how to approve this team with the administration.

 ### Step 4: Develop a Timeline